 How the Nil Rate Band Works

-Effective estate planning relies heavily on understanding how the nil rate band operates within the inheritance tax framework.
-The nil rate band is a crucial element in determining the tax-free portion of your estate.
+Effective estate planning relies heavily on understanding exactly how the nil rate band operates within the inheritance tax framework.
+It’s not just a number — it’s the dividing line between what your family keeps and what goes to HMRC.

 Basic Structure